AlexShem247/wine-origin-classifier/report/report.md

 In this phase, I will build a predictive model using the existing quantitative features: **Points**, **Price**, and **Variety**.
 This will establish a baseline model to predict the **country of origin** of the wine and assess what can be achieved with the current data.

-- **Points**: While representing the wine’s average review score, this feature may not strongly predict the country of origin, as wines from different regions can receive similar ratings.
+- **Points**: While representing the wine's average review score, this feature may not strongly predict the country of origin, as wines from different regions can receive similar ratings.
-- **Price**: Although it provides insight into the wine’s cost, price can vary widely across regions and may not effectively differentiate between countries.
+- **Price**: Although it provides insight into the wine's cost, price can vary widely across regions and may not effectively differentiate between countries.
 - **Variety**: This feature is likely to be a strong predictor, as certain grape varieties are strongly associated with specific regions.
 However, with 105 categories, **one-hot encoding** will be used to transform **Variety** into binary columns.

 #### 3.1 Choice of Model